yamadapc/reddit_saver/README.md

 This was partially derived from [Sadiq Al-Khalili upvote downvote bot script](http://www.sadiqk.com/reddit-upvotedownvote-bot/).
 And requires mellorts' [reddit\_api](https://github.com/mellort/reddit_api).
 Further usage notes will be added as the program gains any use. **lol**

+## Donations
+Would you like to buy me a beer?
+Send bitcoin to 3JjxJydvoJjTrhLL86LGMc8cNB16pTAF3y